Market Focus: Global/International

 Jim welcomes back Satyajit Das, author, journalist and commentator at EconoMonitor.
 Das and Jim cover the economic situation in China, which Das believes has exhibited many similarities to the US Financial Crisis of 2008.
 He notes that it now takes $4-$5 of debt to create $1 of GDP in China.

 Jim Rickards on The Death of Money: The Coming Collapse of the International Monetary System

 Jim welcomes special guest Jim Rickards, acclaimed author of Currency Wars, to discuss his NY Times bestseller, The Death of Money: The Coming Collapse of the International Monetary System.
 In part one of a two-part interview, they discuss a number of aspects of the book, including that the international monetary system has collapsed three times in the past hundred years, in 1914, 1939, and 1971.

 Felix Zulauf: Expect a 20% Correction This Year

-Jim is pleased to welcome back Felix Zulauf, Founder and President of Zulauf Asset Management AG in Zug, Switzerland and a member of Barron’s Roundtable for over 20 years.
-Felix notes that while the markets are experiencing a tactical rally of late, the combination of global slowdown, technical deterioration in equity markets, and tapering warrant caution and should lead to a potential sell off this year.
+In a special reprise edition of the Financial Sense Newshour from February, Jim welcomes Felix Zulauf, Founder and President of Zulauf Asset Management AG in Zug, Switzerland and a member of Barron’s Roundtable for over 20 years.
+Felix notes that while the markets experienced a tactical rally, the combination of global slowdown, technical deterioration in equity markets, and...

 "In the early 1840s editor Horace Greeley encouraged his readers to go West.
 Today I encourage our readers consider the East in the 21st century." – Jim Puplava